Concealed Carry Picture

 • Open carry is strictly prohibited on District property.

-• Firearms and biometric boxes must never be left accessible to students.
+• Firearms must never be left accessible to students.

 7. Use of Firearm